PurdueRM/PurdueRM-Wiki/docs/wiki-tutorial/tutorial.md

 ---
 layout: default
-title: Adding Wiki Pages
+title: Contributing to the Wiki
-nav_order: 0
+nav_order:
 has_children: true
 ---

-# Adding a Page to the Wiki:
+# How to Contribute to the Wiki

 Go under your team's folder, and make a new Markdown (`.md`) file.
 To the top of the file, add a header so Jekyll knows how to interpret the page.